kevin51jiang/MSCI-436-House-Price-ML-Project/README.md

 ## Streamlit

-First, enter into venv and install requirements.txt.
+This was written with Python 3.9-3.11.

+If you want, make a venv and enter into it.
 Then:
+1. Install requirements.txt
+    ```shell
+    pip install -r requirements.txt
+    ```
 1. Make dummy model
     ```shell
     python .\make_dummy_model.py